Ademola101/SQL-PROJECT/Readme.md

 # SQL Practice

-My answers to the SQL practice question of [SQLZoo](https://sqlzoo.net/wiki/SELECT_basics)
+My answers to the SQL practice questions of [SQLZoo](https://sqlzoo.net/wiki/SELECT_basics)

 ## Built with